The system performs calculations on the data that you report for each fuel type to determine your total energy consumption and track your performance.

 Projected primary energy factor for electricity

 The conversion factors for electricity change from year to year as the efficiency of the electricity system changes.
 SEAI prepares forecasts for the primary energy conversion factor for electricity in future years.
-The latest forecast out to 2030 is based on the modelling work that SEAI completed as part of Ireland’s Draft National Energy and Climate Plan 2021-2030, modified to allow for the 70% RES-E target set out in the Climate Action Plan 2019 (with a total of 12GW of renewable electricity capacity operational by 2030).
-The forecast values are based on the best information available to SEAI at the time of publication (September 2019).
+The latest forecast is based on SEAI’s most recent modelling work, which allows for the 70% RES-E target set out in the Climate Action Plan 2019.
+The forecast values are based on the best information available to SEAI as of March 2020.
 They incorporate a large number of variables and assumptions, the most important of which are outlined below.
 The forecast values for the primary energy conversion factor will be reviewed and updated periodically by SEAI.
 Users of this data should carefully consider its appropriateness for use in their particular circumstances, particularly if using the forecast values for making investment decisions.

 - 2030 RES-E target of 70% will be achieved;

 - Peat station assumptions are aligned with the latest public notifications from ESB;

 - Projections of electricity demand are informed by Eirgrid Generation Capacity Statement 2019-2028.